brandonwie/practice-dockerize-reactjs/README.md

 ---

-## Development vs Production workflow
+## Step 7.
+Development vs Production workflow

 Let's create 3 different docker-compose files, one for development, one for production, and one for backup.